Exploring Shikoku, Japan – 3 Day Road Trip Travelogue

 Next to the cafe was a museum of yokai or monsters.
 A bit creepy!

 After lunch, it was back in the car for about 20 minutes to reach the Iya Valley Vine Bridge.
-It was 500 yen to park the car and then a short walk to the entrance of the bridge.
+I paid 500 yen to park the car and then walked a short way to the entrance of the bridge.

-A crossing fee was required, and like the previous spot, this was also an area full of tour buses.
+A crossing fee was required, and like the previous spot, there were more tour buses than I had expected.

-The bridge itself was beautiful, with thick knotted vines making up the main structure.
-The total structure spanned 45m wide and 2m long.
-Since there were large gaps between the horizontal lashings, each step had to be taken with care.
-With each step, the bridge swayed and the river beneath raced by.
+The bridge itself was beautiful, with thick knotted vines that made up the main structure.
+It spanned 45m wide and 2m long.
+Since there were large gaps between the horizontal planks, care had to be taken when walking.
+With each step, the bridge swayed as the river rushed below.

 Right next to the bridge was a bonus sightseeing spot, Biwa Waterfall!
 Just one minute from the bridge, this was a nice spot to see a towering waterfall.

-Near the falls, shops were selling grilled, salted river fish, dango rice balls on a stick, udon, and more.
+Near the falls, shops sold salted river fish, miso rice balls on a stick, udon, and more.

 For dinner, I stopped at the Hirome Market to try the area’s famous Tataki Katsuo or seared skipjack tuna.
-The market was incredibly busy and humming with activity, as there were many shops selling a variety of food.
+The market was incredibly busy and humming with activity.

-The skipjack tuna had been seared right before me, heated by dazzling red flames that were fed by the fistful with piles of dry straw.
+The skipjack tuna had been seared right before me, heated by dazzling red flames that were fed by fistfuls of dry straw.
 I enjoyed the decadent fish with ponzu sauce, sliced garlic, green onions, salt, and lemon.
 What a treat!

 I stayed overnight at the Comfort Hotel Kochi near Hirome Market.
-The hotel was nothing to write home about, but it was located in a very convenient location for accessing local restaurants and the nearby Kochi Castle.
+The hotel was a standard hotel – nothing much to write home about – but it was located in a very convenient location for accessing local restaurants and the nearby Kochi Castle.

 Day two started with a morning walk around Kochi Castle.
 It was already hot by morning, so walking the steps had me immediately sweating and out of breath.
 Inside the castle, there were rooms to walk through and a view of the city below.
 Shoes must be taken off to enter, and there are steep stairs!